 Formed of sisters Jennifer (guitar/vocals) and Katherine (bass) O’Neill and lifelong friend Matthew Dudan-Bick (drums), Indian Queens were born and raised in Hackney Wick.
 Influenced by the restless city that surrounds them, the trio’s soundscapes reflect darkness and light on both a personal and universal scale.
 This is epitomized on opening track ‘Bubblewrap’, a beguiling lament about the state of the planet.
-It smolders with tentative beats, atmospheric guitars and Jennifer’s captivating vocals.
-“We were born in plastic bags / conveniently stored / bubble-wrapped indoors”, she muses, conjuring up images of over-protection and suffocation.
-Despite the track’s haunting context, Indian Queens still manage to lull their listeners into acceptance (and hopefully into action to tackle the current crisis.)
+It smolders with its tentative beats, atmospheric guitars and Jennifer’s captivating vocals.
+“We were born in plastic bags / conveniently stored / bubble-wrapped indoors”, she muses, but despite the track’s haunting context about the climate crisis, Indian Queens still manage to lull their listeners into a peaceful state.

 Based on a childhood memory of the O’Neill sisters’ grandparent’s house, the nostalgic ‘Pretty Little Thing’ rings out with warmth and understated joy.
 Jennifer’s extended vocals in the chorus and the rose-tinted guitar sounds make this track feel truly uplifting.
 The eponymous ‘God Is A Woman’ is a tentative, elusive exploration of tolerance, hope and faith.
 “Who wants to start a revolution?” asks Jennifer, with a sharp awareness and those “fingers crossed” for a positive response.